b4m-oss/bwsf/README.md

 bwenv is a CLI tool that uses [Bitwarden](https://bitwarden.com/) to manage .env files.

+## 🚨🚨 BREAKING CHANGE 🚨🚨

+From v0.9.0, bwenv stores multiple enviroment .env files, like `.env | .env.staging | .env.production`.
+Cause with this, stored data at Bitwarden Note item structure is changed.
+Stored data before v0.8.0 is no compatiblity after v0.9.0.
+We will not provide migration system.

 ## Overview

 bwenv commands supports your dotenv files are manged in your Bitwarden.